 - Submit their review in English (translations must be acknowledged)

-The closing date for entries is 16 July 2018.
-Entries must be submitted as a word attachment to firstname.lastname@example.org.
+The closing date for entries is 5 August 2019.
+Entries must be submitted as a Microsoft Word attachment to firstname.lastname@example.org.
 Please do not send images.
 For further information on the above rules, please see the FAQs page